-- a) a first degree mortgage over the land from Filipestii de Padure and the assignment of the insurance policy: - b) a mortgage over the Company's accounts opened with Millennium S.A.
-Bank, both current accounts and deposit accounts; - c) a security interest in personal property over the monetary receivables paid for on the grounds of all the insurance policies concluded by the debtor in relation to the present loan contract. - In March 2019 it was approved the extension of the short-term loan from Banca Transilvania S.A., for a period of 1 year, for the amount of EUR 2,000,000 for working capital and letter of guarantee issue cap in order to fund the current activity (EURIBOR 3 M + 2.5%), the addendum following to be signed until 1 April 2019.
+- a) a first degree mortgage over the land from Filipestii de Padure and the assignment of the insurance policy; - b) a mortgage over the Company's accounts opened with Millennium S.A.
+Bank, both current accounts and deposit accounts; - c) a security interest in personal property over the monetary receivables paid for on the grounds of all the insurance policies concluded by the debtor in relation to the present loan contract. - In April 2020 the addendum will be signed for the extension of the short-term loan from Banca Transilvania S.A., for a period of 1 year, for the amount of EUR 2,000,000 for working capital and letter of guarantee issue cap in order to fund the current activity (EURIBOR 3 M + 2.5%).